 Set up text/mail/phone reminders for yourself

-As we discussed a while ago, credit card companies usually give you the option of paying just a nominal amount every billing cycle instead of settling the entire loan.
+As we discussed a while ago, credit card companies usually give you the option of paying "just a nominal amount" every billing cycle instead of settling the entire loan.
 If you do this, you carry forward a balance to the next month.
 If you keep doing this every month, the amounts accumulate to form a huge debt.
-This money can incur a significantly high rate of interest.
+This money can incur a significantly higher rate of interest.
 And we all know that credit card interests can be notoriously high.

-It's high time for you to understand what APR is.
+It is important for you to understand what the APR is.
 It stands for Annual Percentage Rate.
-It can go up to an incredibly high 16%.
+It can go up to an incredible high of 16%.
 If your credit score is low, the APR can be even higher.
-A Penalty APR applies to the due amount when you fail your payments.
-The Penalty APR is higher than the standard APR.
+A penalty APR applies to the due amount when you fail your payments, and is higher than the standard APR.

 On the other hand, if you repay your entire credit balance within your billing cycle, you are spared from paying these high interests.